Skip to main content

 #

-Processing times for the VAF4A Appendix 5 can differ based on the type of case and current workload.
-It is advisable to consult the official UKVI processing time tool, as outlined in the Form VAF4A APPENDIX 5 guide.
+Processing times for VAF4A Appendix 5 can differ based on case type and current workload.
+It is advisable to consult the official UKVI processing time tool, as detailed in the Form VAF4A APPENDIX 5 guide.

 Why this matters